DSupps/Cryptocurrencies/README.md

 A scatter plot was created with TotalCoinsMinted on the x-axis and TotalCoinSupple on the y-axis the shows the CoinName when you hover over the data point.

 ![TotalCoinMined_vs_TotalCoinSupply](https://user-images.githubusercontent.com/36451701/130335269-adfcc66f-f50f-4537-82b1-38471284d9be.png)
+- This plot in 2-D does not show a clear seperation in the four clusters.

 ## Cryptocurrencies Analysis Project Summary: